HubSpotWebTeam/CodeExercise-HubSpotCMS/README.md

 ![Resizing effect][img-resizing-page-breakpoints-effect]

+* Cats Library module
+  * Must have the same look and feel of the Team module
+  * Must fetch the data from [this endpoint][hcode-exercise-cats-lib]

 *Resizing the browser and triggering the breakpoint where the columns switch from 3 to 2.*

 * Theme fields